skip to main content

 Unlike the traditional IRA, contributions made to a Roth IRA are funded with after-tax funds.
 When you contribute using a Roth IRA, you will pay the taxes upfront, but later when you withdraw your funds the distributions will not be taxed (assuming you wait until you’re 59-1/2 to and have held your Roth IRA for at least five years).

 Ready to start investing in the things you’re passionate about?
-Click here to follow some quick and easy steps to set up a self-directed IRA with Alto.
+Click here to set up a Traditional or Roth IRA with Alto.
 When you do, you’ll be given the choice to invest in two ways:

 • Alto Crypto IRA® lets you buy and sell 200+ crypto assets-including Bitcoin, Ethereum, Solana, and Cardano-tax-free or tax-deferred through Coinbase integration.